kspe/js-async-loader/README.md

 * No additional library.
 * No additional HTTP request.
 * Just a little inline script.

-Ideal for Google PageSpeed test.
+* Ideal for Google PageSpeed test.

+See it in action: [mudroljub.github.io/js-async-loader](http://mudroljub.github.io/js-async-loader/)

 ## How to use it